1 Chapter 1 Themes and Structure of the Course 1 Chapter 1 Themes and Structure of the Course

 The Two-Masters Problem

-• “Plato provides an example in his work on Ancient Greece, The Republic [of] . . . the lives of the governing officials and rulers.
+• Different systems address the Two Masters Problem differently.
+For example, in Classic Greece, we are told that the problem was solved by isolating public officials from the marketplace: “Plato provides an example in his work on Ancient Greece, The Republic [of] . . . the lives of the governing officials and rulers.
 The government gave them homes, food, and a living allowance.
 However, they were not given any salary and were forbidden from participating in any activities outside of government.”
-Jeff Green, “History of Conflicts Law,” 26 Hamline L. Rev. 555 (2003)
+Jeff Green, “History of Conflicts Law,” 26 Hamline L. Rev. 555 (2003) (see Chapter 4)

 1.2 Scandal and Reform 1.2 Scandal and Reform